What even is AI anyway?

 Harnessing computational progress has been our preoccupation over the last several decades.
 More, faster, cleverer.
 We have toppled chess champions by brute-force computation.
 Gained almost omnipotent communication and informational potential that slots into our pockets.
 We've seen a step change in algorithmic thinking to beat the best human GO players.
 It is no wonder that the ideas of AI existential risk are high on many peoples minds.

 The technology is surely glorious, but has also brought with it many new downsides too.
-For our purposes much of the newness in AI research and recent conversation has been due to Machine Learning algorithms.
+For our purposes much of the newness in AI research and recent conversation has been due to Machine Learning algorithms and greater computer speeds to run them.
 Again ML is one of those slippery terms, for us they are statistical modelling algorithms, used to create predictions.
 Some of them can be understood by hand, others are extremely unclear how they infer their outputs.
 AI in many jobs today can be described as the mundane (in terms of the lack of magic or wonder) use of ML frameworks to predict an outcome from data.
-Whether you look for a loan or not, whether that email is spam, what you’re likely to buy.
-Artificial intelligence for many has been conflated in this way as it is both practical and close to hand.
+Whether you're eligible for a loan or not, whether that email is spam, or what you’re likely to buy next.
+Artificial intelligence for many has been conflated in this way as it is both practical and close at hand.
 There are Universities, online learning courses, conferences, companies dedicated to making better predictions from incoming data.

 Though the philosopher in you might say: “well thats not a world away from humans turning energy and information into action” it still seems a world away from what we now call AGI (artificial general intelligence - a system capable of reasoning in many domains).
 It is also not completely clear how the road to AGI may be trodden and what will happen when we get there..?!
 AI encompasses ideas of ML algorithms but also the road to AGI which could be created from new breakthroughs in ML (or my feeling is a combination of ML genetic algorithms and randomness and a lot of processing power).